Facebook

 Praised by The Telegraph as a “real discovery” and for his “ravishing, unspotted lyricism”, German violinist Tobias Feldmann is one of the most interesting musical personalities of his generation.
 His multifaceted performances are characterized by stylistic versatility, strong stage presence and emotional depth.

-An avid chamber musician, Tobias has performed at the Wiener Konzerthaus, Concertgebouw Amsterdam, Schubertiade Schwarzenberg, Vinterfest, Rheingau and Lockenhaus festivals, partnering with Martin Helmchen, Timothy Ridout, Kian Soltani, Christian Tetzlaff, Nicolas Altstaedt, Jean-Guihen Queyras and Tabea Zimmermann in addition to regular trio performances with Lise Berthaud and Julian Steckel.
+As a passionate chamber musician, he has performed at the Vienna Konzerthaus, Concertgebouw Amsterdam, the Schubertiade Schwarzenberg, Vinterfest, Louisiana Museum of Modern Art, and the Rheingau and Lockenhaus Festivals.
+His musical partners have included Martin Helmchen, Timothy Ridout, Kian Soltani, Christian Tetzlaff, Nicolas Altstaedt, Jean-Guihen Queyras, and Tabea Zimmermann.
+He also plays in a permanent string trio with violist Lise Berthaud and cellist Julian Steckel.

 Tobias Feldmann plays a violin by Nicolo Gagliano, Naples 1769.

-OFFICIAL BIO FOR THE SEASON 2024/25.
+OFFICIAL BIO FOR THE SEASON 2025/26.
 PLEASE DO NOT USE EARLIER MATERIAL.
 This biography should not be edited without permission from Askonas Holt.